-Revenues in fiscal 2013 increased \$872,406.
-The majority of the increase was in investment income (included in "other" above) which increased \$986,915 due to change in market value of the investments in the revocable other post-employment benefits (OPEB) trust reported in the District's internal service funds.
+Revenues in fiscal 2014 increased \$832,087.
+The majority of this increase was due to an increase in enrollment, additional integration funding, and an increase in investment income in the revocable other post-employment benefits (OPEB) trust.

-Total expenses for fiscal year 2013 increased \$1,753,291, or about 3.9 percent, from the previous year.
-The most significant change was an increase of \$1,024,035 in elementary and secondary regular instruction.
-The majority of that increase was due to salary costs increasing \$619,978.
-In addition, cost of living increases along with step and lane changes resulted in an increase in salary expenses of \$345,535 across all other programs.
+Total expenses for fiscal year 2014 increased \$1,707,202, or about 3.7 percent, from the previous year.
+The majority of this can be attributed to cost of living increases for salaries along with step and lane changes.
+The District also experienced an increase in repair and maintenance costs during fiscal 2014.